Emese92/_bar-project/README.md

 # Credits
 - The icons were taken from [Font Awesome](https://fontawesome.com/v5.15/icons/check-circle?style=solid).
+- CSS and HTML codes in multiple occasions were inspired by, or copied from [W3School](https://www.w3schools.com/css/default.asp) and [Love Running project](https://github.com/Emese92/love-running.git).
+- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/sv-se/) and the pictures for the cocktail menu are from [Unsplash](https://unsplash.com/).
+- Website for responsiveness photo is from [Am I Responsive](http://ami.responsivedesign.is/#).
+- Box shadows were taken from [CSS Scan](https://getcssscan.com/css-box-shadow-examples).
+- [Css Formatter](https://webformatter.com/css) was used to clean up the code.
+- Thank you for my mentor for reviewing and helping with design and code.

+# Text technologies
 - The fonts used were taken from [Google Fonts](https://fonts.google.com/).
-- CSS and HTML codes in multiple occasions were inspired by or copied from [W3School](https://www.w3schools.com/css/default.asp) and [Love Running project](https://github.com/Emese92/love-running.git).
-- The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/sv-se/).
-- Website for responsiveness photo is from [Am I Responsive](http://ami.responsivedesign.is/#).
+   - Didact Gothic
+   - Roboto Condensed